JamesIves/hlds-docker/README.md

 > - `jives/hlds:dod` ([Day of Defeat](https://store.steampowered.com/app/30/Day_of_Defeat/))
 > - `jives/hlds:tfc` ([Team Fortress Classic](https://store.steampowered.com/app/20/Team_Fortress_Classic/))

-Once the Half-Life Dedicated Server client starts, you'll receive a stream of messages, including the server's public IP address and any startup errors.
-Connect to your server via the IP address by loading the game on Steam and start playing. **You must own a copy of the game on Steam in order to play**.
+Connect to your server via the public IP address by loading the game on Steam and start playing. **You must own a copy of the game on Steam in order to play**.

+> [!NOTE]
+> If you're unable to join the server you can view the server logs by running `docker ps` to get the container id followed by `docker logs <container id>`.

 ### Docker Compose